 As well as Alex’s speech, Adam Hills also gave an emotional speech on the very last show, thanking everybody involved.
 And Johnny Vegas was also deeply affected by seeing the events in person, clearly not wanting to leave early for his contractual filming of Still Open All Hours back in the UK.
 For people who are used to him being quite a loud and brash comedian, joking about his weight and drinking and often being rude, his presence and attitude here just showed what a powerful effect the Paralympic Games can have on someone who is able-bodied, who isn’t so accustomed to seeing this kind of spectacle.
 It really did seem to hit him harder than he or anyone else expected.

-Clare Balding isn’t disabled of course, and neither is Julie Walters as far as I know, who was the voice of LEXI, their classification explanation system.
+Clare Balding isn’t disabled of course, and neither is Julie Walters, who was the voice of LEXI, their classification explanation system.
 Nor is Josh Widdicombe on The Last Leg for that matter, and nor were their guests Johnny Vegas, Stephen Mangan and Katherine Ryan during the week.
 Some people may question why the whole team wasn’t made up of disabled people.
 But that would actually have been wrong.

 Stars like Clare and Josh are a friendly, guiding hand for the able-bodied viewer.
 They can both ask and answer tricky questions from an able-bodied perspective as to what is going on, in order to make things much clearer.
 And they are letting able-bodied people know that it’s perfectly ok and encouraged to watch and celebrate the disabled athletes achieving such great things, something which many people would feel too awkward about doing sometimes.
 And avoiding awkwardness is one of the things we want to encourage among able-bodied people.

-This video, a parody of the Superhumans ad, demonstrates just a few of the common access issues that disabled people have to deal with on a daily basis.
-Read more about it in Scope’s blog.
+For example, there’s a parody video of the Superhumans ad, which demonstrates just a few of the common access issues that disabled people have to deal with on a daily basis.

 Certainly, the Paralympics isn’t going to radically change things for disabled people overnight.
 And nobody’s saying that it will.
 It’s not going to cure people of their disabilities.
 It’s not going to stop the government unfairly cutting benefits and funding that would help millions of disabled people to live better and longer lives.
 It’s not going to change the attitudes of every single member of society towards the disabled.
 It’s true that many disabilities haven’t been represented or reported on as much as others, and that there could have been more females or people of ethnic minorities on the presenting teams.
 One could easily find holes and errors in the coverage here and there if they wanted to be picky.
 It can never be perfect.